 They need a sheltered environment that will allow them to rest while knowing that their calves are safe from potential predators.
 Mature whales usually come to the surface and breath every 10 minutes or so.
 But calves have to breath every 3-5 minutes and every time they do that they are vulnerable to attack.

 So a shallow bay is a perfect place for them to rest and keep their calves reasonable safe from attack.

-Mother and Calf Encounters – Rules of Engagement
+Tongan Humpback Mother and Calf Encounters – RoE

-Under the whale watching guidelines established by the Tongan government there is a 300m radius exclusion zone around the humpbacks that vessels must not enter, however licensed operators may enter what is called the “caution zone” which allows them to get as close as 100m.
+Under the “Rules of Engagement” whale watching guidelines established by the Tongan government there is a 300m radius exclusion zone around the humpbacks.
+Vessels must not enter, however licensed operators may enter what is called the “caution zone”.
+Which allows them to get as close as 100m.

 Entry in to the water has to be made silently from that 100m boundary otherwise the mother, sensing possible danger, will lead the calf away.

-A good guide can read the body language of the resting mother and will position the group so as to maximize the interaction and photographic potential.
+A good guide can read the body language of the resting mother.
+They will then position the group so as to maximise the interaction and photographic potential.

-If the mother has “settled” and accepted the presence of the swimmers the mother and calf encounters becomes sublime as she may even approach to take a closer look and being so close to such a huge creature is an experience that will stay with your forever!
+If the mother has “settled” and accepted the presence of the swimmers.
+The humpback mother and calf encounters becomes sublime as she may even approach to take a closer look.
+And being so close to such a huge creature is an experience that will stay with your forever!

 Back To: Humpback Encounters Main Menu